level23/druid-client/README.md

 The QueryBuilder allows you to select dimensions, aggregate metric data, apply filters and having filters, etc.

-When you do not specify the dataSource, you need to specify it later on your query builer.
+When you do not specify the dataSource, you need to specify it later on your query builder.
 There are various methods to do this.
 See [QueryBuilder: Data Sources](#querybuilder-data-sources)

 See the following chapters for more information about the query builder.

 #### `DruidClient::cancelQuery()`

 The `cancelQuery()` method gives you the ability to cancel a query.
-To cancel a query, you must know it's unique identifier.
+To cancel a query, you must know its unique identifier.
 When you execute a query, you can specify the unique identifier yourself in the query context.